RWI sessions at COP28:

 Matthew Scott

 Matthew Scott is senior researcher and leader of the Human Rights and the Environment thematic area at the Raoul Wallenberg Institute of Human Rights and Humanitarian Law.
-He is also adjunct senior lecturer at the Faculty of Law at Lund University.
+He is also associate professor and adjunct senior lecturer at the Faculty of Law at Lund University.
 His work focuses on integrating social science perspectives with international legal standards to promote context-sensitive, human rights-based law, policy and practice relating to disaster risk reduction and climate change adaptation.
-His primary area of expertise concerns migration and displacement in the context of disasters and climate change, on which he has published a monograph entitled Climate Change, Disasters and the Refugee Convention (CUP 2020), an edited volume entitled Climate Change, Disasters and Internal Displacement in Asia and the Pacific: A Human Rights-Based Approach (Routledge 2021) and a range of book chapters and academic articles.
-Current research interests concern the role of local authorities in addressing climate- and disaster-related migration and displacement.
+This work is guided by the Framework for Integrating Rights and Equality (FIRE), which he has pioneered through a series of collaborations with academic and development partners in Asia-Pacific, Africa and Europe.
+His primary area of expertise concerns human mobility in the context of disasters and climate change, on which he has published widely.
+Current research and programming interests concern urban climate-related human mobility, building resilience to pandemic risk, and rights-based climate adaptation using the FIRE framework.

 He holds a PhD in Public International Law from Lund University and a MA in Social Anthropology of Development from SOAS.
 He practiced immigration and asylum law in London before entering academia.
-He is a member of the advisory committee of the Platform on Disaster Displacement and the editorial board of the Yearbook of International Disaster Law, and a founding member of the Nordic Network on Climate Related Displacement and Mobility.
+He is a member of the advisory committee of the Platform on Disaster Displacement and the editorial board of the Yearbook of International Disaster Law, and a founding member of the Nordic Network on Climate Related Displacement and Mobility and the Asia-Pacific Academic Network on Disaster Displacement.

 For further updates on his research, please refer to his Research profile: